mohitkalajain/c-sharp-params-keyword/README.md

-# Use of  “params” keyword
+# Use of  “params” keyword.